Welcome New residents!

 Congratulations, you have made a great decision to buy a house in Potton!

 Now that you’ve made the BIG move from the city to the country, we encourage you to read our quick list of pros’ and yes, there are some con’s (not many though) of living in the country.

 • Beautiful landscapes with wide open spaces and plenty of wildlife to admire

 (please don’t try to ride or pet this wildlife)

 • Slower pace & laid-back lifestyle

-• Tight-knit community and exceptionally helpful neighbours
+• Tight-knit community

-• NO TRAFFIC, unless slow-driving tractors during haying season counts
+• No traffic, unless slow-driving tractors during haying season counts

 • Plenty of space for you, your kids, your dog…hey, even your in-laws!